maiphuonghoang/ghcr_ci_pipeline/mastering-git/README.md

 ## Day 11

-How to reset for multiple commits from the commit history
+How to reset author for multiple commits from the commit history